ebursztein/sitefab/documentation/gettting_started.md

 - **Page template** are written in Jinja2 and have access to environement variables that give you access to the page content as HTML, the post information and many more useful data.
 See the [template documentation](/documentation/template.md) for more information on how to write templates.

 - **Collections** are special page generated for each categories / tags that your page have.
 See the [template documentation](/documentation/template.md) for more information.

+## Serving your site

+### For viewing a specifc file
+FIXME: use python simple server

+### For production
+See our [nginx installation guide](/documentation/nginx_install.md) to learn how to install nginx and get the pretty print URLs working.